directus/directus/docs/guides/projects.md

 1. Backup your project
 2. Run `npm update`
-3. Run `directus database migrate:latest` to update the DB
+3. Run `npx directus database migrate:latest` to update the DB

 ## Backing-up a Project